vishwaridha-s/portfolio/readme.md

 ## About Me

-I am a passionate software developer and UX researcher with over 5 years of experience.
+I am a passionate software developer.
 My expertise lies in Python, Java, and Data Structures and Algorithms (DSA).
 I have a keen interest in web development and photography, and I am constantly exploring new technologies and methodologies to enhance my skills.

 ## Skills